mvolkmann/blog/src/swift/Xcode.md

   (defaults to "origin/main" which is usually the desired value).
 - Check the "Include Tags" checkbox.
 - Click the "Push" button.

+### Reset

+There is no option in Xcode to perform a `git reset` in order to remove some commits from the history.
+This must be done from the command-line or in another Git-aware tool.

 ## Themes